hammerdirt-analyst/feb_2024/docs/_sources/titlepage.md

 :align: center
 ```

-The assistants function is to assist the researcher in placing the current litter survey results within the context
-their own projects.
+The assistants function is to assist the researcher in placing the current litter survey results within the context of their own projects.
 This includes conducting analysis that is not considered in the federal report.
-Another example
-is defining reports on administrative boundaries that are not considered in the federal report.
+Another example is defining reports on administrative boundaries that are not considered in the federal report.

-The assistant is here: https://chat.openai.com/g/g-FHnNhEZOC-hammerdirt

-This tool started as an assistant to me when the project of refactoring the IQAASL project was initiated.
-While some
-fields are reticent to adopt this technology it is mandatory in the data science and application development fields.

 The _checking the assistant_ section is where users can check the data and methods of the assistant.